BIOS1140/BIOS1140.github.io/docs/Exercise5.md

 ## Study questions

 The study questions for week 5 are found [here](#w05).
 Deliver them in Canvas before the deadline as a word or pdf document.
-A good way to combine code, output and text is by using RMarkdown, see [the appendix](#rmarkdown).
+See [the appendix](#rmarkdown) for some important points on how the assignments should be delivered.
+There, you will also find an introduction to R Markdown, a good way to combine code, output and text for a report.

 ## Going further